astral-sh/docs/site/uv/reference/cli/index.md

 ```
 Defaults to `clone` (also known as Copy-on-Write) on macOS, and `hardlink` on Linux and Windows.

 WARNING: The use of symlink link mode is discouraged, as they create tight coupling between the cache and the target environment.
-For example, clearing the cache (`uv cache clear`) will break all installed packages by way of removing the underlying source files.
+For example, clearing the cache (`uv cache clean`) will break all installed packages by way of removing the underlying source files.
 Use symlinks with caution.

 May also be set with the `UV_LINK_MODE` environment variable.